openlayers/ol-mapbox-style/README.md

 apply('map', 'mapbox://styles/mapbox/bright-v9', {accessToken: 'YOUR_MAPBOX_TOKEN'});
 ```

-The center and zoom will only be set if present in the Mapbox Style document,
+The center and zoom will only be set if present in the Mapbox/MapLibre Style document,
 and if not already set on the OpenLayers map.

 Layers will be added to the OpenLayers map, without affecting any layers that